micurs/webpack-typescript-tests/README.md

 # webpack-typescript-tests

-Example of using webpack with javascript typescript and react
+Examples of using webpack with javascript typescript and react.

+License: MIT